nt246/NTRES-6100-data-science/analysis/lesson14-for-loops.md

 ## Today's learning objectives

-We'll start by working through the parts of [lesson 13](https://nt246.github.io/NTRES-6100-data-science/lesson13-relational-data.html#Relational_data) that we didn't have time to cover last time (filtering joins) and recap on strategies for successfully integrating data from multiples tables.
+We'll start by working through a few exercises on using integrating data from multiple tibbles (using `join()` functions) and recap on strategies for successfully integrating relational data.
 Then we'll shift gears to begin exploring the key programming concepts of iteration and conditional execution.

-By the end of today's and Thursday's class, you should be able to:
+By the end of today's and next Tuesday's class, you should be able to:

 * Write a `for` loop to repeat operations on different input
 * Implement `if` and `if else` statements for conditional execution of code